-- Instil an interest in different places, the people who live there and the environments they live in, whilst giving learners an opportunity to explore the ever-changing face of geography in the UK. - Exploring ecosystems of the planet, global development and the people who live on the planet and some of the environmental challenges that the world faces. - Develop and extend competence in a range of skills including those used in fieldwork, in using maps and Geographical Information Systems (GIS) and in researching secondary evidence.
+- Instil an interest in different places, the people who live there and the environments they live in, whilst giving learners an opportunity to explore the ever-changing face of geograph in the UK. - Exploring ecosystems of the planet, global development and the people who live on the planet and some of the environmental challenges that the world faces. - Develop and extend competence in a range of skills including those used in fieldwork, in using maps and Geographical Information Systems (GIS) and in researching secondary evidence.

+Examination: 100%

-How are we Assessed?
-Grades available: GCSE gra ades 9-1 • Examination: 100% 3 written papers 2 x 1 hour 30 minutes and 1 x 1 hour 15 minutes You need to: be well organised and able to work independently, gather sources, draw conclusions and justify your views carry out fieldwork (expectation that students will attend 2 fieldwork days). • What it is useful for after Year 11 will provide learners with a solid grounding, whether they are going on to Further Education, Higher Education or the workplace.
+3 written papers 3 x 1 hour 30 minutes

+- be well organised and able to work independently, gather sources, draw conclusions and justify your views - Carry out fieldwork (expectation that students will attend 2 fieldwork days).

+Will provide learners with a solid grounding, whether they are going on to Further Education, Higher Education or the workplace.
 The qualification aims to inspire a passion for geography within learners, which encourages an interest in the subject beyond academic achievements for the rest of their lives.
-Who can I speak to about this course?

 Mr Buckley or any of the Geography Team.

-Where else can I Look? log on to the National Careers' Information Service or KUDOS GCSE Textbooks
+- log on to the National Careers' Information Service or KUDOS - GCSE Textbooks

+GCSE History

-GCSE History AQA Understanding the Modern World Shaping the Nation
+AQA Understanding the Modern

+World

+Shaping the Nation